Matthew Choate

-Matthew Choate (born May 6, 1971) was a legislator in the Vermont Senate.
+Matthew Choate (born May 6, 1971) is a former legislator in the Vermont Senate.
 He was elected in 2008.
 He was one of two senators in the Caledonia Vermont Senate District, 2002–2012.
 He resides in St. Johnsbury, Vermont.
 He is a Democrat.

 Biography

 Choate was born in St. Johnsbury, Vermont May 6, 1971.
 He was the eldest son of Jonathan and Wanda Rexford Choate.

-He graduated from the University of Vermont with a Bachelor of Science in biochemistry in 1992 and a bachelor of science in nursing in 1997.
+He graduated from the University of Vermont with a Bachelor of Science in biochemistry in 1992 and a Bachelor of Science in nursing in 1997.
 He was a nurse manager, Dartmouth Hitchcock Medical Center, Emergency Clinical Coordinator, Central Vermont Hospital Center.
 He was a nurse at the Vermont Poison Center, Fletcher Allen Health Care.

 He currently manages the pediatric ICU at Dartmouth Hitchcock.